 A comedy?
 A drama?
 A horror movie?
 Ask them why they like their favorite movie.
 Get to know them on a human level.

-Find out whether you’re still the craziest person in the office — or whether you should do your best to avoid one of your employees.
+Find out whether you’re still the craziest person in the office — or whether you should do your best to avoid certain employees.

 Save yourself some time.
 Let your employees tell you what you should binge watch this weekend.